-Once you have bought your iPad and Apple Pencil to start digital note taking, you might not be keen to spend more money on applications.
-This is a recommendation guideline for basic note taking.
+Once you have bought your iPad and Apple Pencil to start digital note-taking, you might not be keen to spend more money on applications.
+This is our recommendation guideline for basic note-taking.
 It covers apps for anyone who doesn’t need specific programs or unique file format support.
-If you’re an author/writer for example, there are some special apps for that sort of thing.
+If you’re an author/writer, for example, there are some special apps for that sort of thing.

 Here’s how to get started on a $50 budget

 Each app has its strengths and weaknesses.
 That is what Paperless X is mostly about.
-We explore the functions of different apps to help you make an informed decision when you are choosing an app for your digital productivity.
+We explore the functions of different apps to help you make an informed decision when you are choosing productivity apps.

 2. File managing app

 Thanks to the Files app, you might not need to purchase any app for managing your documents.
 Most apps have integrated the app into their workflows.
-You can now save your notes to the files app on your iPad.
-However, you might find the app a bit difficult to use at first.
-It’s not a straightforward app.
+You can now save your notes to Files on your iPad.
+However, you might find the app a bit difficult to use at first because it’s not a straightforward app.

-There’s no need to pay for a file managing app.
+There’s no need to pay for a file-managing app.
 Most pro features offered by paid apps have become basic.
 You can get them for free.
-For a file managing app, I highly recommend Documents 6 by Readdle.
-It’s free.
-Don’t feel pressured to get their in-app purchase for PDF annotation.
+For a file-managing app, I highly recommend Documents 6 by Readdle.
+It’s free as long as you don’t feel pressured to get their in-app purchase for PDF annotation.

 4. Scanning app

-Most note taking apps now have the scanning feature built-in.
-The scans they create are quite decent and usable, you might not even need to purchase a scanning app.
+Most note-taking apps now have the scanning feature built-in.
+The scans they create are quite decent and usable so you might not even need to purchase a scanning app.

-I highly recommend just using iWork apps: Pages, Numbers and Keynote because they are free.
-They are coming preinstalled on iPads now.
+I highly recommend just using iWork apps: Pages, Numbers and Keynote because they are free and now come preinstalled on iPads.

 If you don’t like using these apps you can look into other options.
-Most document creating apps are subscriptions.
-While I am completely against subscriptions, some are worth it.
-They won’t break your bank either.
-But, to stick with the $50 budget, use iWork.
+Most document-creating apps are subscriptions.
+While we are completely against subscriptions, some are worth it.
+They won’t break your bank either, but to stick with the $50 budget, use iWork.